-His solo work’s more mainstream than you might expect if you’ve heard his more experimental songs on Fleetwood Mac’s Tusk.
-While Law and Order utilises the garage rock of his contributions to Fleetwood Mac albums like Tusk and Mirage, 1984’s Go Insane is surprisingly heavy on synth-pop and 1992’s Out of the Cradle is lush like a Fleetwood Mac record.
+Buckingham’s solo work is more mainstream than you might expect based on his experimental songs on Fleetwood Mac’s Tusk.
+While Law and Order employs the garage rock of his contributions to Fleetwood Mac albums like Tusk and Mirage, 1984’s Go Insane is surprisingly heavy on synth-pop and 1992’s Out of the Cradle is lush like a Fleetwood Mac record.
 In the 21st century, his records have been more reliant on his acoustic guitar skills.

 Lindsey Buckingham will be most remembered for the trio of pop albums he made in the 1970s with Fleetwood Mac – the band reboot on the 1975 self-titled record, the blockbuster Rumours from 1977, and 1979’s decidedly weirder Tusk.
 But his solo career is an excellent companion piece for his Fleetwood Mac work – here are his solo albums ranked from worst to best:

-Buckingham’s first solo album feels like a reaction to the months of painstaking studio time that went into shaping Rumours and Tusk – it’s a fun, garage-rock album that throws in a handful of covers from his father’s 45 collection.
-It’s often retro, with Buckingham’s originals like ‘Mary Lee Jones’ fitting beside covers like ‘A Satisfied Mind’ and ‘September Song’.
-Law and Order is often slight, but it does feature Buckingham’s best known solo song, the dreamy, neurotic new wave of ‘Trouble’.
+Buckingham’s first solo album feels like a reaction to the months of painstaking studio time that went into shaping Rumours and Tusk – it’s a fun, garage-rock album that throws in a handful of covers from his father’s collection of 45s.
+Law and Order is often retro, with Buckingham’s originals like ‘Mary Lee Jones’ fitting beside covers like ‘A Satisfied Mind’ and ‘September Song’.
+Law and Order is often slight, but it features Buckingham’s best-known solo song, the dreamy, neurotic new wave of ‘Trouble’.

-Buckingham spent much of the 1990s working on a solo album that was eventually split into three different records – at his record company’s insistence, it was cherry picked for songs for Fleetwood Mac’s 2003 album Say You Will, while the other songs turned up on here and 2008’s Gift Of Screws.
-Emerging fourteen years after Out of the Cradle, Under The Skin is often hushed and acoustic, hinging on Buckingham’s gorgeous finger picking.
-Despite gorgeous covers of The Rolling Stones’ ‘I Am Waiting’ and Donovan’s ‘Try For The Sun’, Under The Skin is samey, and when Mick Fleetwood and John McVie play on the jaunty ‘Down On Rodeo’, it’s like a breath of fresh air.
+Buckingham spent much of the 1990s working on a solo album that was eventually split into three different records – at his record company’s insistence, it was cherry-picked for songs for Fleetwood Mac’s 2003 album Say You Will, while the other songs turned up on here and 2008’s Gift Of Screws.
+Emerging fourteen years after Out of the Cradle, Under The Skin is often hushed and acoustic, hinging on Buckingham’s gorgeous fingerpicking.
+Despite gorgeous covers of The Rolling Stones’ ‘I Am Waiting’ and Donovan’s ‘Try For The Sun’, Under The Skin is sometimes too low key – when Mick Fleetwood and John McVie play on the jaunty ‘Down On Rodeo’, it’s like a breath of fresh air.

 In 1984, Buckingham embraced synthesisers and drum machines for his second solo record, like he’s been listening to Prince.
 It’s a product of its time, but the pop hooks are there on songs like ‘I Must Go’ and ‘I Want You’.
 There’s more esoteric fare, like the ‘D.W.
 Suite’, a tribute to Beach Boy Dennis Wilson, who’d dated Fleetwood Mac’s Christine McVie, while ‘Loving Cup’ is lusty and direct.

-Gift of Screws has some of the hushed acoustic guitar based songs of Under the Skin, but the lasting impression is from the jangly pop songs in the centre of the record like ‘Love Runs Deeper’ and ‘Did You Miss Me’.
-The record’s a family affair, with Buckingham’s wife penning the lyrics to several songs, while his son wrote the melody to opener ‘Great Day’.
+Gift of Screws has some of the hushed acoustic guitar-based songs of Under the Skin, but the lasting impression is from the jangly pop songs in the centre of the record like ‘Love Runs Deeper’ and ‘Did You Miss Me’.
+The record’s a family affair; Buckingham’s wife penned the lyrics to several songs, while his son wrote the melody to opener ‘Great Day’.
 My favourite is the intense, bluesy riff of ‘Wait For You’, with Fleetwood and McVie as the rhythm section.